licensezero/guide.licensezero.com/index.md

    Specify your price in United States cents.  `100` is $1.00.  `1000` is $10.00.

 8. Add the offer link that licensezero.com provides for you to your project's documentation.
+If your packaging system supports funding messages, as does npm, consider [adding your offer URL there, as well](https://blog.licensezero.com/2020/05/09/npm-metadata.html).

 9. Tell the world about your project!
 Nobody buys licenses for projects they've never heard of.